duffau/pres/boosting/pydata-cph/slides.md

 - Kearns and Valiant state as an open problem:
   - Can weak learners be "boosted" into strong learners?
-  - I.e. can an algorithm transform weak leaners in to strong ones
+  - I.e. can an algorithm transform weak learners in to strong ones
   - The notion at the the time was "probably not"

 :::